PRODUCT LIFE CYCLE AND INDUSTRY LIFE CYCLE

 Cost is also an overriding factor in the distribution of the product during the decline stage.
 The declining sales may not justify the widespread distribution reached during the maturity stage.
 Only those areas or markets that are still profitable should be covered, and the unprofitable distribution outlets eliminated.
 Hopefully for the last companies producing the product, the brand-loyal customers or laggards will seek out the limited locations of the products and continue purchasing it.

-STAGE TRAP.
+DECLINE STAGE TRAP.

-lead to the death of the product long before its time.
 Before the strategies for declining products are tried, the company should definitely establish that the product is in decline.
 The company should first follow strategies to boost sales and not resign themselves to the cost-cutting strategies of the decline stage.
 For example, Arm & Hammer could have easily decided that their baking soda was dying, and implemented decline stage strategies.
 However, they chose to fight for its life.
 They differentiated the product by finding new uses—such as a deodorizer and an ingredient in toothpaste.
 They so successfully repositioned the product that many people now think about baking soda as a deodorizer first and disregard its original use in baking.

 Borrowed from biology, the life-cycle concept has been adapted and applied to products and industries.
 The product life cycle maintains that products and industries move through the stages of introduction, growth, maturity, and decline.
 By viewing a product from the perspective of its product-life-cycle position, management can use the product life cycle as a valuable decision-making tool.
 As the product moves through its life cycle, the appropriate strategies for its future development vary greatly.
 Knowledge of the appropriate strategies can help guide management actions.